 If you live with someone who has a weakened immune system, you may also be able to have a flu vaccine.
 Speak to your GP about this.

-An annual nasal spray flu vaccine is now offered to all children aged two, three and four years as part of the NHS childhood vaccination programme.
-It will also be offered to children aged 2-18 with long-term health conditions like diabetes, heart disease and lung disease.
+An annual nasal spray flu vaccine is now offered to all children aged two and three as part of the NHS childhood vaccination programme.
+It will also be offered to children aged 2-18 with long-term health conditions such as diabetes, heart disease and lung disease.

-Children aged six months to 2 years with long-term health conditions aren't able to have the nasal spray and will get the injected flu vaccine instead.
+Children aged six months to 2 years with long-term health conditions aren't able to have the nasal spray and will require the injected flu vaccine instead.

 Read more information about:

 - which children can have the flu vaccine?

 You should not have the flu vaccine if you have ever had an allergic reaction to a flu vaccine or one of its ingredients.
 This happens very rarely.

 If you have had a confirmed very serious (anaphylactic) reaction to egg, have an egg allergy with uncontrolled asthma or another type of allergy to egg, your GP may decide that you should be vaccinated with an egg-free vaccine.
 One such vaccine is available for this flu season (called Preflucel, manufactured by Baxter Healthcare).

 If no egg-free vaccine is available, your GP will identify a suitable vaccine with a low egg (ovalbumin) content.